Welcome to the North Loop

 Whole Foods, the dry cleaner, the local liquor store, and the Minneapolis Farmers Market are part of your neighborhood shopping experience.
 Boutiques and brewpubs are liberally sprinkled around the city streets beg you to explore and savor.
 In the evening, catch a movie at St. Anthony Main, followed by dinner and fresh gelato at the Wilde Café.
 This is the North Loop.

 The North Loop is Minneapolis’s Hippest Neighborhood

-The North Loop is about converted warehouse lofts, (it’s also called the Warehouse District) 5-star restaurants, hip bars, and gay nightspots.
+The North Loop is about converted warehouse lofts (also called the Warehouse District), 5-star restaurants, hip bars, and gay nightspots.
 You’ll find great design shops where you can buy indie fashions.
 The Minneapolis Farmer’s Market is the place for local produce and products.
 You can catch a Twins game at Target Field.

 Trendy, innovative, cool, vibrant, and hip are all words you can use to describe the North Loop.
-In keeping with what was old is new again, it is also one of the oldest areas of the city, with its roots in the industry made up of a railroad yard, factories, and warehouses.
+In keeping with what was old is new again; it is also one of the city's oldest areas, with its roots in the industry of a railroad yards, factories, and warehouses.
 The Minneapolis Warehouse Historic District is listed on the National Register of Historic Places.